aframevr/aframe/tests/README.md

   'loaded' event.
 - karma may sometimes misreport test failures to other unit tests.
 Run one test suite or case at a time to isolate the test failure.
-- Use `process.nextTick` after doing DOM manipulations.
+- Use `setTimeout` after doing DOM manipulations.
 However, we will not need to do this after `Entity.setAttribute` as we have made that synchronous.